'The Best In The Long Run'

 A number of years later, in 1968, a wholly owned subsidiary company called W & J Riding Bulk Haulage Ltd was created and the company moved into the bulk powder business which became a major part of the haulage work that Riding's undertook.

-Come 1970 and the successful family owned company of W & J Riding along with it's subsidiary companies was acquired by the Transport Development Group Ltd (TDG) with Tom Riding becoming chief executive and his father James Riding continuing as director.
+Come August 1971 and the hugely successful family owned company of W & J Riding along with it's subsidiary companies was acquired by the Transport Development Group Ltd (TDG) with managing director Tom Riding becoming chief executive and his father James Riding continuing as director.

-Unusually for the Transport Development Group they agreed to retain the familiar W & J Riding blue and grey livery until the retirement of Tom Riding some twenty years later in October 1995 after which time, and literally within a period of months, all the tractor units in the fleet were re-branded into the bland Transport Development Group Ltd scarab green or blue livery.
+As mentioned previously back in 1970 Transport Development Group had agreed to retain the familiar W & J Riding blue and grey livery until the retirement of Tom Riding some twenty five years later in October 1995 after which time, and literally within a period of months, all the tractor units in the fleet were re-branded into the bland Transport Development Group Ltd scarab green or blue livery.

-After the retirement of Tom Riding in 1995 TDG Ltd continued to operate from the same depot at Longridge, where W & J Riding had started all those years ago, until they finally moved out in December 2010.
+After the retirement of Tom Riding in 1995 TDG Ltd continued to operate from the same depot at Longridge, where W & J Riding had originated all those years ago, until the transport department finally moved out in December 2010.

 Three months later, in March 2011, TDG were themselves bought out by Norbert Dentressangle whom in turn were bought out for £2.3bn by US logistics company XPO Logistics in June 2015.